 Dr. Ricky Kanabar

-Norman Lamb has been Liberal Democrat MP for North Norfolk since 2001.
-In the coalition, Norman served as Minister of State for Care and Support at the Department of Health, where he campaigned for parity of esteem between mental and physical health and the integration of health and social care.
-Norman is the current Liberal Democrat spokesperson for Health.
+Sir Norman Lamb served as the Liberal Democrat MP for North Norfolk for 18 years, during which time he served as Minister of State for Care and Support at the Department of Health under the coalition government.
+In this role, he campaigned for parity of esteem between mental and physical health, and the integration of health and social care.
+Sir Norman was awarded a knighthood in the Queen’s Honours Birthday list in June 2019.

 Sandra Lawman is a specialist in mental health with extensive experience in the public, private and voluntary sectors.
 She has held positions including administrator of the Maudsley Charity, Chair of Social Services in Lambeth and Trustee and Chair of the Audit Committee at Rethink Mental Illness.
 Sandra has lived experience of mental health problems, she has a diagnosis of schizoaffective disorder, and has also been a carer for her long term partner.